-This Slow Speed School Zones Guidebook is designed to help the San Mateo County SRTS program and local jurisdictions meet their SRTS goal to enable and encourage students to walk or bicycle to school by implementing slower speeds in school areas.
-This guidebook serves as an actionable resource for local jurisdictions to plan, implement, and fund Slow Speed School Zones.
+This Slowing Speeds in School Zones Guidebook is designed to help the San Mateo County SRTS program and local jurisdictions meet their SRTS goals to enable and encourage students to walk or bicycle to school by implementing slower speeds in School Zones.
+This guidebook serves as an actionable resource for local jurisdictions to plan, implement, and fund improvements that slow vehicular speeds in School Zones.
+These safety countermeasures should be considered in conjunction with the other proven SRTS methods such as education and encouragement.